elizabethnewman/hessQuik/README.md

 # hessQuik

-A lightweight package for fast, GPU-accelerated computation of gradients and Hessians of feed-forward networks.
+A lightweight package for fast, GPU-accelerated computation of gradients and Hessians of functions constructed via composition.

 ## Installation